 The battery power is low and so will not have sufficient capacity if a power outage occurs.
 Please contact our office to organise for a replacement battery to be installed.
 It is worth checking that power to the alarm has not been turned off at the plug or pulled out.
 Also check the switch in the meter box which may have turned itself off because of a power surge or an electrical fault.
 Push the lever down to turn it back on and contact your electrician to establish the casue if it continues to occur.
 The battery in the alarm system should be replaced every two years to ensure it has sufficient capacity to cope with power outages.

-To ensure that the response is cancelled phone the monitoring control room on 9754 0000.
-Have yourr identification password to give to the operator so that they can identify you.
+To ensure that the response is cancelled phone your monitoring control room.
+Have your identification password to give to the operator so that they can identify you.
 In the case of an emergence alarm you will be phoned by the monitoring station and you must quote your identification password to call off a response.

 Please send a letter or email to notify us of the changes.